Steffen911/steffen911.github.io/_posts/2022-04-23-learning-about-nfts.md

 ## Takeaways

-This post got longer than expected, but it reflects my astonishment.
 I understand that people want to get paid for their services, but this seems a little out of line.
 Building a service like Instagram on a blockchain where every post costs 20€ and every like 3-4€ does not seem attractive.
 I feel like I understand NFTs and blockchain interactions much better now, but they leave me even less convinced of their merits.